docker/hub-mcp/README.md

 You can configure Gordon to be a client that can interact with the Docker Hub MCP server.

+1. Create the [`gordon-mcp.yml` file](https://docs.docker.com/ai/gordon/mcp/yaml/) file in your working directory.
-1. Replace environment variables in the [`gordon-mcp.yml` file](https://docs.docker.com/ai/gordon/mcp/yaml/) with your Docker Hub username and a PAT token.
+2. Replace environment variables in the `gordon-mcp.yml`  with your Docker Hub username and a PAT token.

 ```
 services: